Last updated on February 18th, 2021

 - Sherry vinegar

-Add the fennel and stir to combine, scraping the bottom of the pan to loosen the browned bits, then add 1/3 cup chicken stock and cover to braise the fennel.
+- Add the fennel and stir to combine, then add 1/3 cup chicken stock, scraping the bottom of the pan to loosen the browned bits.

 - Cover and cook for 10 minutes, adding more chicken stock if the liquid has already evaporated before the fennel is fully tender.